 Not home free

 You still must qualify for a mortgage.
 The educational course should help you determine your options, and what you can do to repair your credit score if needed.
-There are also supplementary online courses offered by HPD.
+There are also additional online courses offered by HPD.
 While these are not required, you may find these informational.

 You should feel comfortable that the program will remain in place.
 It was started in 2004 when the federal government launched its American Dream Downpayment Initiative (ADDI).
 However, although ADDI was eliminated, the HomeFirst Down Payment Assistance Program has been funded by alternative sources, including city capital funds.